To Main Map

 Santa Ynez mountains, as viewed from Ellwood Bluffs.

-A place to sit at the beginning of the trail- see the eucalyptus forest behind.
+A place to sit at a trail entrance on Coronado Dr- see the eucalyptus forest behind.

-A place to sit at the beginning of the trail- see the eucalyptus forest behind.
+A place to sit at a trail entrance on Coronado Dr- see the eucalyptus forest behind.

 It's lovely to walk in the forest.